-We address a datacenter model described in Figure 1.
-The focus of the proposed method is at leaf nodes since most of the datacenter energy is consumed by leaf systems [5].
-The number of online leaf systems is predefined by the peak required QoS and the usage profiles of the datacenter [5] and may vary from time to time.
-Changing the number of online systems occurs at long time intervals and is not the scope of this study.
-The unutilized online systems are put in a shallow sleep state such as S0ix, S1/2 [1] and participate in the power management algorithm.
+We address a data center model described in Figure 1.
+Most of the energy in the data center is consumed by the leaf systems [5] and this is the focus of the proposed method.
+The number of on line leaf systems is pre-defined by the peak required QoS and the usage profiles of the data center [5] and may vary from time to time.
+Changing the number of on-line systems occurs at long time intervals and is not the scope of this study.
+The non-utilized on line systems are put in a shallow sleep state such as S0ix, S1/2 [1] and participate in the power management algorithm.

-Figure 1: The datacenter model of this study
+Figure 1: The data center model of this study

 We propose a hierarchical energy management algorithm.
 The central management algorithm tracks the overall application QoS of all participating leaf systems and applies a formal control algorithm to maintain the desired QoS.
-The control is performed by sending notifications to the leaf systems over the interconnect fabric of the datacenter (Figure 1).
+The control is performed by sending notifications to the leaf systems over the interconnect fabric of the data center (Figure 1).
 The individual leaf systems respond to these notifications by increasing or decreasing their performance and energy.
 We have shown that EARtH [2] offers energy management within QoS constraints and therefore we choose it for the leaf side algorithm.
 The performance to energy profile is described by Equation 1 where SCA is the workload scalability with frequency due to memory access patterns and CPR is the workload power relative to the rest of the platform power.
 The rest of the platform power in this implementation is measured at the shallow idle state of the system.
 The average CPR and SCA of the workload are saved as metadata about each workload.
 The metadata represents the average values over the entire workload run while the local optimization is done at intervals of 1mSec.
-More details can be found in [2].
+More detailed can be found in [2].

-(1) $$\frac{E_f}{E{f0}} = \left(SCA \cdot \frac{1}{f_c} + 1 - SCA\right) \cdot \left(CPR \cdot F(f_c) + 1 - CPR\right)$$
+$$\frac{E_f}{E{f0}} = \left(SCA \cdot \frac{1}{f_c} + 1 - SCA\right) \cdot \left(CPR \cdot F(f_c) + 1 - CPR\right)$$

 We instrumented 35nm, 22nm and 14nm Intel® CoreTM systems for power measurements at 5mSec rate.
 These processors incorporate internal performance monitors to report SCA and power consumption used for CPR calculation.
 We collected power performance measurements on the above 101 workloads at 8 different frequencies.
-We used Intel® Xeon® E5-2697 V2 with Apache Hadoop implementation of MapReduce running the CloudSuite's Data Analytics workload.
+We used Intel® Xeon® E5-2697 V2 with Apache Hadoop implementation of MapReduce for Big-Data Analytics runs.
 We implemented the algorithm in Figure 2 in an offline simulator that uses the power performance runs as an input.
 A computational task, consisting of multiple processes or threads is required to deliver some guaranteed known quality of service (SLA).
-SLA is defined in this study as sum of all components $(SLA = \sum{i=1}^{k} SLA(i))$ .
+SLA is defined in this study as sum of all components ($SLA = \sum{i=1}^{k} SLA(i)$).
 All the benchmarks that we tested are measured by either time to complete or 1/time.
 In order to sum scores of different benchmarks and have equal weigh for each one, we normalize each benchmark to its score at fixed reference frequency and same polarity (i.e. higher value is better).

-Central Management side Algorithm // Implemented in a central manager that communicates// with leaf systems, reading throughput and sending respond Every time interval { Read and calculate $Actual_SLA = \sum{i=1}^{k} SLA(i)$ ; if Actual_SLA < Target_SLA { If systems are available Dispatch workload to a free leaf; else Send leafs x = F(Target_SLA- Actual_SLA); // inc. frequency } else Send leafs x = F(Target_SLA- Actual_SLA); // dec. frequency } Leaf side algorithm Every time interval{ Update SLA(i) Get x If X&gt;0 increment frequency by Xgain; If X&lt;0 decrement frequency by -Xgain; } Figure 2: Central management algorithm
+Central Management side Algorithm

+// Implementer in a central manager that communicates// to the leaf systems, reading throughput and sending respond

+Every time interval {

+Read and calculate $Actual_SLA = \sum{i=1}^{k} SLA(i);$

+if Actual_SLA < Target_SLA {

+If systems available

+Dispatch workload to the free leaf;

+else

+Send leafs $x = F(Target_SLA-Actual_SLA; // inc. frequency$

+}

+else

+Send leafs x = F(Target_SLA- Actual_SLA; // dec. frequency }

+Leaf side algorithm

+Every time interval{

+Update SLA(i)

+Get x

+If X>0 increment frequency by Xgain;

+If X<0 decrement frequency by -Xgain;

+}

+Figure 2: Central management algorithm